etherealite/attachy/readme.md

   public function get_cool_pic()
   {
-    // Tell Attachy to save the file identifer to the cool_pic column defined in the previously created  migration. return CoolPic::attach("cool_pic", $this);
+    // Tell Attachy to save the file identifer to the
+    //cool_pic column defined in the previously created  migration. return CoolPic::attach("cool_pic", $this);
   }